lkacz/PersonalFreedom/ABOUT.md

 - Use Pomodoro mode if you're new to focus sessions
 - Enable Strict mode when you need extra commitment
 - Set up schedules for your regular work/study hours
-- Check the AI Insights tab for personalized recommendations
+- Write session notes to get the most from the AI features

 ---